- Elgar original reference

 Chapter 8: The Maasai: Entrepreneurship and Change

-Bitange Ndemo Traditionally recognized by their distinctive appearance (see Figure 8.1), the Maasai are among the indigenous tribes of Kenya.
+8 The Maasai: entrepreneurship and change Bitange Ndemo Traditionally recognized by their distinctive appearance (see Figure 8.1), the Maasai are among the indigenous tribes of Kenya.
 They reside in traditional homes and follow an age-old lifestyle.
 Attempts to ‘develop’ their pastoral production systems using Western concepts and models1 have typically failed (Desta and Coppock, 2003).
 However, they now ﬁnd themselves faced with change because of the inexorable demands of modern life, with ever-decreasing land resources eﬀectively threatening their culture and forcing them to seek other alternatives such as agriculture (Ndagala, 1992) and to some extent petty trade (Holland, 1996).
 This chapter investigates the impact of entrepreneurship in the Maasai community in Kenya.
 It brieﬂy analyses the Maasai culture in relation to their participation in the market economy.
 The literature review leads to the statement of the problem and two hypotheses: ﬁrst, because of decreasing land resources, the Maasai would seek to develop enterprises as a source of income if capital were available; and second, education for the Maasai would facilitate change and diversiﬁcation of income-generating Figure 8.1 Traditional Maasai (photo by Léo-Paul Dana © 2005) 84 The Maasai: entrepreneurship and change 85 Figure 8.2 Zebra grazing (photo by Léo-Paul Dana © 2005) activities.
 The study is important considering that traditional grazing land is diminishing (see Figure 8.2).
 The data for the study were collected through a cross-sectional survey of 113 Maasai micro-enterprises carried out in four districts (Kajiado, Laikipia, Narok and Transmara) in late 2004.
-A multiple regression analysis model was developed using...
+A multiple...

 You are not authenticated to view the full text of this chapter or article.